singh1114/best/_posts/2018-02-10-dir-env-to-create-environment-variables-in-ubuntu.md

 $ touch .envrc
 ```

 Open the file in your favourite text editor and add the following content.
-I myself prefer [vim](http://ranvir.xyz/blog/vim-the-best-text-editor/)
+I myself prefer Vim.
+Read more about Vim on following post.

+{% include linked_post.html url="vim-the-best-text-editor" %}

 ```bash
 export DB_NAME=abc